 How our Raleigh Preschool Celebrates Earth Day

 At Primary Beginnings, we like to promote the importance of keeping this Earth clean and healthy.
 Our preschoolers participate in a variety of activities that encourage eco-friendly practices.
-Each of our child care centers has an outdoor garden for our kids to plant, care for, and grow flowers and plants.
+Each of our child care centers have an outdoor garden for our kids to plant, care for, and grow flowers and plants.
 We also teach our children the importance of recycling by making different art projects using recycled materials.
 We also read books about Earth and talk about ways we can reduce the pollutants in the air.

 Every year, we look forward to celebrating our planet with our kids.